Application is Closed

 Evidence of Financial Support

 In accordance with F-1 visa regulations, international applicants must provide evidence of sufficient financial resources to live and study in the U.S. for the first year of their academic program.
 This is required for you (and any dependents) before a Form I-20 can be issued.
-The estimated cost of attendance is explained on our Fees & Expenses page.
+Our estimated expenses are explained on our Fees & Expenses page.
 Applicants must upload a bank statement that meets our requirements.
 All financial documents must include:

-- An available final balance of $29,800 - Financial resources must be available for immediate withdrawal.
+• An available final balance of $32,972 - Financial resources must be available for immediate withdrawal.
 Checking and savings accounts are acceptable.
 Investment accounts, retirement funds, pensions, tax returns, lines of credit, employment letters, and/or life insurance polices are not acceptable.
 Business accounts are only acceptable with proof of ownership.
-If you will receive free room/board from a local sponsor, only $18,605 is required, along with a signed Declaration of Sponsor Support.
+If you will receive free room/board from a local sponsor, only $18,605 is required, along with a signed Declaration of Sponsor Support

 See examples of acceptable documents.
 If you have questions or need assistance accessing this document, please email rpetrow@santarosa.edu.